Super Bowl MVP Mahomes rallies Chiefs to win on hurt ankle

 The Eagles had just scored and made the 2-point conversion to knot the game 35-all with 5:15 left when Mahomes hit JuJu Smith-Schuster for a first down.
 He completed another pass to Travis Kelce, then Mahomes escaped on a long scramble – just like his one that set up their winning field goal against the Bengals in the AFC title game.

 This time, the Chiefs kept going.
-They benefited from a defensive holding call on third-and-8 against Eagles cornerback James Bradberry, then got down to the goal line before killing the clock and sending Butker onto the field for what turned out to be the winner.
+They benefited from a defensive holding call on third-and-8 against Eagles cornerback James Bradberry, then got down to the goal line before killing the clock and sending Butker onto the field for what turned out to be the winning field goal.

-“The offensive line, Pat Mahomes and the rest of the offensive players — they did a great job,” Reid said.
+”It hasn’t even sank in yet.
+I appreciate it because of the failures,” said Mahomes, whose Chiefs lost to the Buccaneers in the Super Bowl two years ago. ”It gives you a greater appreciation to be standing here as a champion.”

 Mahomes’ ankle was a big question mark for the AFC championship game, when he only had a week to recover from the initial injury sustained against Jacksonville.
 But with two weeks to rest it, Mahomes had insisted all week that he was good to go in the Super Bowl, and Reid likewise said his star quarterback had no limitations.